How to stop being a people-pleaser and set boundaries

 3. Use assertive communication and set healthy, clear boundaries:

 Learning to be more assertive, that is, to clearly state your opinion, preference, and/or feelings in an honest, appropriate, respectful, and direct manner is central to achieving balance in relationships.
-It’s considered a healthy style of communication, especially compared to aggressive communication (e.g. communicating in a way that puts down others, talks over people, attempts to dominate, etc.) or passive communication (not talking, avoiding conflict, not making your needs known, trying to keep the peace, etc.) Assertive communication is a key element of setting healthy, clear boundaries.
+It’s considered a healthy style of communication, especially compared to aggressive communication (e.g. communicating in a way that puts down others, talks over people, attempts to dominate, etc.) or passive communication (not talking, avoiding conflict, not making your needs known, trying to keep the peace, etc.) Assertive communication is a key element of setting healthy, clear boundaries and the healthiest way to get one’s needs met from other people.

 For many people-pleasers, the hardest part of being assertive is overcoming the discomfort of potentially disappointing others.
-It can be helpful to remind yourself that assertive communication isn’t about being unkind; it’s about taking care of your own needs while still respecting others.
+It can be helpful to remind yourself that using assertive communication isn’t unkind; it’s about taking care of your own needs while still respecting others.
+The more one uses assertive communication, the more natural and less anxiety-provoking it feels.

 4. Think about what’s sustainable in the long-run: